qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                   ┇ ④

 ☞  Speed and text size measuring, including to set a maximum on your text input.
-  These are features not part off regular keyboards.
+  These are features not part of regular keyboards.

 ☞  Easy to create your own dual layout for letters / numbers.

-☞  If you do want to reprogram the code, it has a lot of comments to make it easier to follow.
+☞  If you do want to reprogram the code, it has a lot of comments to make it easier to follow, and over the top much documentation as you can see.

 15 BUGS
 =======
   No real bugs known currently.
 Just some minor issues …

-  The tilde ~ on the numbers-symbols layer should logically be reached on the second row without the need for _shift,_ however there seems to be a QMK limitation with this.
-No work around has been attempted as of yet.
-(It seems to be a minor issue;
-  using shift for once seems OK.)

   `LCTL_T` `( KC_TAB )` is not seen as a blank by word counting, use as Control is not ignored in character counting.
 (This minor issue is ignored for now.
 Tab is not